speezepearson/speezepearson.github.io/index.md

 I'm Spencer Pearson, a computer science Ph.D. student at U.Washington.
 Photo on the right.

-Everything on this page is up-to-date as of [November 6, 2015].
+Everything on this page is up-to-date as of [March 22, 2016].

 <div style="clear:both"></div>